 What to do if you suspect an eating disorder (or want to prevent one)

-In order to school yourself up to get the very best possible help (know what questions to ask, understand the different approaches, be confident in your support) here’s what I suggest:
+In order to get the very best outcomes for your child (know what questions to ask, understand the different approaches, be confident in your support) here’s what I suggest:

-- Grab this free 10 Principles of Raising Body Confident Kids printable.
+- Watch this free Raising Body Confident Kids mini series.

 - Read Intuitive Eating, & Body Respect